Songtech-0912/songtech-0912.github.io/content/general-chem/index.md

 - **Square pyramidal geometry:** this comes from the octahedral geometry
 - **(Modified) linear geometry**: a linear geometry where there are **two bonding pairs present** but **nonzero lone pairs** (unlike the idealized electron geometry of the same name).
 This is otherwise identical to the linear electron geometry, except the bonds are oriented perpendicular (up and down) from the bonding pairs around the central atom

-A visual chart of the molecular geometries are shown below:
+A visual chart of the molecular geometries are shown below.
+We represent lone pairs with dashed outlines, illustrating how they deflect the other electrons aside, leading to different molecular geometries:

 {{ wideimg(src="VSEPR-geometries.excalidraw.svg" desc="A diagram of the comparison between electron geometries and molecular geometries") }}